Perfect Split Pea Soup

 I used to think that ham was a prerequisite for a delicious split pea soup and that the flavour and smokiness that is so characteristic of split pea soup could come only from using the meat of an intelligent, beautiful piggy.
 Oh how wrong I was.
 Turns out, the split peas are what lend the smokiness and with the addition of tomato paste for sweetness, vegan split pea soup is even better than any animal meat version I enjoyed in my paternal grandmothers kitchen growing up.

-This soup is the perfect winter comfort food – it’s easy to make, low in fat and high in fibre which means it will fill up whilst doing all kinds of good things to your insides.
-And if you go back for a second, third, even fourth bowl, you may do so without any guilt, hence why this delicious and inexpensive pot of goodness is my winter staple.
+This soup is the perfect winter comfort food – it’s easy to make, low in fat and high in fibre which means it will fill you up whilst doing all kinds of good things to your insides.
+If you go back for a second, third, even fourth bowl, you can do so knowing that each serving is as nourishing as the last, hence why this delicious and inexpensive pot of goodness is my winter staple.

 1-2 Tbsp coconut oil (use water instead if you are cooking without oil)

 3-5 stalks of celery, cut into 1cm slices